frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 **420:** As a Frank developer, I want to be able to delete reports permanently from storage so that I can limit the number of reports I have to consider.

+**500:** Given is that multiple users with multiple interests use the report table.
+As a Frank developer, I want a languague that allows me to create *views*.
+I want to configure for each view what metadata is in the report table.
+It should be possible to do this differently for different views.

+**510:** Given is that multiple users with multiple interests use the report table.
+As a user, I want to select a view provided by the Frank developer such that I see the metadata I want in the report table.

+NOTE: Story **500** is implemented in the ladybug backend because you can create views in Spring configuration files.
+Story **510** is implemented because the debug tab has a dropdown box in which you can select a view from the list of available views.

 # I want to understand how the message captured by a report was processed

 **1000:** As a support engineer or Frank developer, I want to see the name of each checkpoint that is shown in the tree view.
 The name is not required to be unique.